 5. OFFER VIP GAMING.
 For a higher initial ticket amount (donation), offer admittance to a special high rollers VIP table where the limits to play are raised and the stakes and payouts are higher.
 Anyone can join in the play in this special section for the right amount!

 “The night was a HUGE hit!
 Your staff made the event and raised over $1800 for Turn To Us!
 And that was with only 50 people in attendance.
 We are already planning next year’s event.
 I will be in touch with you once we settle on the date for next year.
 We cannot thank you enough!”—Alicia Kline, Turn To Us

 HOW MUCH CAN I ACTUALLY RAISE?

-On the revenue side, this will ultimately be determined by the number fo guests in attendance as well as sponsorships sold.
-Other factors will be the number of re-buys during the night or revenue genrated from addons such as a silent auction.
-Pre-selling tickets online by credit card or paypal can greatly secure the income for your event and maximize yoru profits.
+On the revenue side, this will ultimately be determined by the number of guests in attendance as well as sponsorships sold.
+Other factors will be the number of re-buys during the night or revenue generated from add-ons such as a silent auction.
+Pre-selling tickets online by credit card or PayPal can greatly secure the income for your event and maximize your profits.
 (If you are not set up to do this, we can assist in creating an online sales page for you.)

-Each of the states in which we operate – PA, NJ & DE, have state regulations and laws which must be fully complied with.
-We have provided a brief guide as well as links to the state web sites for your reference.
+Each of the states in which we operate – NJ & PA, have state regulations and laws which must be fully complied with.
+We have provided a brief guide as well as links to the statwebsiteses for your reference.
 We understand that this can be confusing at times and we are more than happy to offer assistance in both understanding these regulations as well as ensuring that your event is in compliance.
 Most critical is allowing sufficient time, prior to your event, to file all paper work and get the necessary approvals.